Laos LA-B2 Work Visa for Foreign Employees: Requirements, Process, and What Your Employer Needs to Do

 - Employee receives Work Permit, Stay Permit Card, and conversion to multiple-entry visa

-> This guide reflects Laos employment visa procedures as understood in April 2026.
+> This guide reflects Laos employment visa procedures as understood in May 2026.
 Requirements can change without advance notice.
-Verify current requirements directly with the Consulate Department of the Ministry of Foreign Affairs (ກະຊວງການຕ່າງປະເທດ) and the Department of Immigration before proceeding.
+Confirm current requirements with the Consulate Department of the Ministry of Foreign Affairs (ກະຊວງການຕ່າງປະເທດ) and the Department of Immigration before proceeding.

 The three permits are the visa itself (Consulate Department, MFA), the Work Permit (Ministry of Labour and Social Welfare, ກະຊວງແຮງງານ ແລະ ສະຫວັດດີການສັງຄົມ), and the Stay Permit (Department of Immigration, ກົມຕຳຫຼວດກວດຄົນເຂົ້າ-ອອກເມືອງ).
 The LA-B2 visa alone does not grant the right to reside in Laos.
 The Stay Permit does.

-How the LA-B2 fits alongside other long-stay visa categories is covered in the Laos long stay visa options guide.
+For where the LA-B2 sits alongside other long-stay options, see the Laos long stay visa options guide.
 This article covers the formal LA-B2 process for employees of a Lao company.
-For the agency-sponsored path, see Agency sponsored LA-B2.
+It does not cover self-employment or agency-sponsored arrangements, which are separate from a normal employer-employee work visa.
+For that route, see Agency sponsored LA-B2.

 Who the LA-B2 Is For